microsoft/RangesOnMobile/StudyDataAnalysis/README.md

-# The Graphical Perception of Ranges Over Time on Mobile Phones

-## Study Data + Analysis Scripts
+# RangesOnMobile: Study Data + Analysis Scripts

 Analyzing the results of an graphical perception study focusing on the display of quantitative ranges on mobile devices.